 The program does not operate on statutory holidays.
 Missed or cancelled sessions (e.g. weather) are not rescheduled.

 Pricing is quite flexible depending on the time of year and how often you plan to row:

-All prices include taxes and Rowing Canada fees.
+All prices include an equipment levy, taxes and Rowing Canada fees.

 You can pay the club directly in advance or at the first session.
 We accept payment via credit card, debit card, cheque or cash.

 Alternatively you can pay by credit card when you register on the Rowing Canada membership web site.

 Punch cards expire at the end of the year, so please be conservative when estimating how many times you will row.